AllanSunny/maimai-score-gallery/docs/data-model.md

 its separately displayed critical-perfect count.
 A numeric zero is reserved for a count that was actually shown as zero.

+Combo is stored as `FC`, `FC+`, `AP`, `AP+`, or null.
+The importer derives it from achievement and judgments: 101% gives AP+; otherwise a miss prevents full combo, all perfect judgments give AP, no goods gives FC+, and other plays with no misses give FC.
+Without judgments, a non-101% imported play cannot establish a combo.
+Sync is `Sync`, `FS`, `FS+`, `FDX`, `FDX+`, or null; full-sync import statuses require a derived full combo.
+When reading existing main-sheet rows, the loader can fall back to the stored Combo Status if judgments are unavailable;
+new image and manual imports have no such fallback.

 Rank is derived in the frontend from `achievement`; it is not stored on each score record.
+The gallery groups all achievement values below 80% under `Failed`.

+The current history UI displays overall judgments and Fast/Slow counts, not `judgmentsByType`.
+Timestamps are stored in UTC and displayed in US Eastern Time.
+Image imports prefer embedded EXIF, then Drive image metadata, but fall back to Drive `createdTime` (upload time) when neither is available.
+A review correction can override the selected time; the public archive does not retain its source.

 Notes/Location is intentionally excluded from the public archive.